HIIT vs Steady-State Cardio: Which Burns Fat Faster?

 FAQs

-1. Can I do both HIIT and steady-state in the same week?
+1. Can I do both high-intensity interval training and steady-state cardio in the same week?

 2. Is HIIT better than running for fat loss?

-Nope!
-Unless you pair it with heavy resistance training and eat in a surplus, you’ll stay lean and toned.
+Nope.
+Unless you pair it with heavy resistance training and eat in a calorie surplus, you will not become bulky.

 4. Is it okay to do HIIT every day?

-5. What’s better for beginners: HIIT or steady-state?
+5. What's better for beginners: high-intensity interval training or steady-state cardio?